Susan Brownlow Boynton: Biography

 Brownlow was from a Southern Unionist family of East Tennesseeans.
-Her father was the Fighting Parson, and her two brothers were notable Union cavalry officers: John "Belt" Brownlow, who commanded the 9th Tennessee during the war, and Jim Brownlow, the storied colonel of the 1st Tennessee.
+Her father was the Whig, and later Radical Republican, politician and newspaper editor Parson Brownlow, and her two brothers were notable Union cavalry officers: John Bell Brownlow, who commanded the 9th Tennessee during the war, and James Patton Brownlow, a colonel of the 1st Tennessee.

-Susan Brownlow was born July 23, 1837, in Kingsport, Sullivan County, the first of William Gannaway Brownlow and Eliza O'Brien's eight children.
-Susan Brownlow was twice married.
-Susan Brownlow married first in October 1856 to James Houston Sawyers, a 24-year-old doctor.
+Susan Brownlow was born July 23, 1837, in Kingsport, Tennessee, the first of William Gannaway Brownlow and Eliza O'Brien's eight children.
+Susan was married in October 1856 to James Houston Sawyers, a 24-year-old doctor.
 Dr. Sawyers contracted a contagious disease from one of his patients, dying young on May 22, 1858, leaving Susan widowed and six months pregnant.
-As a consequence, she moved back into her parents' Knoxville home, the one she became famous for defending.
+She moved back into her parents' Knoxville home, the one she became famous for defending.
 Her daughter Lillie Brownlow Sawyers was born September 9, 1858, and would have been about two or three years old at the time of the incident, which occurred in the first year or two of the war.
 Susan's four little sisters would likely have also been present in the home: 12-year-old Mary, nine-year-old Fanny, and the six-year-old twins Caledonia and Ann.

 His daughter raised a flag over their house and some rebel soldiers entered it one day to take it down.
 The daughter with a loaded and cocked revolver stood at the foot of the stairway leading to the attic and defied them.
 She drove them away and when we passed the house on our way to camp, Sept.
 1st, the day of our arrival, the sacred flag was floating in the breeze.
 Every soldier in our command saluted the flag and cheered the brave and loyal woman.
 It was a dramatic scene.